-The movement of the guidewire through the vascular tree is simulated using Unity [11].
+The movement of the guidewire through the vascular tree is simulated using SOFA.
 The walls of the vascular tree are rigid.
 The lumen is empty; thus, no dynamic resistance to the guidewire motion is considered.

-Our model, as shown in Fig. 1, is based on the angiographic image of the aortic arch, but with a partial simplification of the vascular connection at the vessel cross-section, so that the cross-sections of the model vessels are all circular, while the interface is a smooth connection.
+Our model is based on the angiographic image of the aortic arch, but with a partial simplification of the vascular connection at the vessel cross-section, so that the cross-sections of the model vessels are all circular, while the interface is a smooth connection.